Matthew B. Perrigino

 Lusi Wu graduated from Renmin University of China with a MPA and BA in Public Administration.
 In her spare time, she enjoys cooking and drawing.

-"Krannert OBHR faculty are very supportive: they encourage my research interests, actively collaborate with the students, and lead engaging and challenging seminars that equip us with what it takes to succeed in this profession.
-The OBHR PhD students support each other by answering questions, giving advice, and through citizenship such as developmental friendly reviews.
-Through my first year coursework in OBHR, I/O psychology, and other departments, I’ve been able to sharpen my research interests, build research skills for methods and theory, and develop good habits for becoming a successful and productive scholar."
+"Krannert OBHR faculty are very supportive; they actively collaborate with the students, push us to become well-developed researchers, and lead engaging seminars that equip us with what it takes to succeed in this profession.
+The OBHR PhD students are also a strong source of support for each other.
+Through my coursework in OBHR, I/O psychology, and other departments, I’ve been able to sharpen my research interests, build research skills for methods and theory, and develop good habits for becoming a successful and productive scholar."

-Catherine grew up in Ohio and graduated magna cum laude with a bachelor’s degree in 2011 from the University of Dayton, where she double majored in Marketing and International Business, minored in French, and completed an honors thesis on mobile marketing.
+Catherine grew up in Ohio and graduated magna cum laude with a bachelor’s degree in 2011 from the University of Dayton, where she double majored in Marketing and International Business and minored in French.
 During her senior year at UD, she was a retail research intern at MeadWestvaco in the school and office products division.
 After graduation, she worked in web and e-commerce analytics in Cincinnati, Ohio at digital advertising agencies for such clients as Cincinnati Children’s Hospital Medical Center, Folgers, Kimberly-Clark, and Schwan’s.

 “The OBHR faculty here at Purdue are both productive and inclusive.
 I've been impressed at the extent at which faculty invite students to collaborate with them in research opportunities.
 Faculty take the time to train and mentor new scholars, and departmental resources are prioritized towards the growth and development of student researchers.
 The student culture within the department is one of support and encouragement.
 I have regularly been the beneficiary of mentoring from students more advanced in the program than I am.
 I highly recommend this program to any prospective OBHR scholars who are serious about professional growth and development."

-Benjamin graduated with a bachelor's degree in Anthropology and a minor in Psychology from Brigham Young University in 2006.
-He then earned a master's degree in social work at the University of Houston in 2008.
-During the second year of his master's work, Benjamin was a social work fellow in the Leadership Education in Adolescent Medicine Program at Baylor College of Medicine in Houston, TX.
-Following his masters education, Benjamin worked as a clinical social worker for five years; four of which were spent in the VA Healthcare System in Salt Lake City, UT, where Benjamin worked as a Telehealth Social Worker and then as the Assistant Chief of Social Work Services.
-In 2013, Benjamin returned to graduate education, earning a master's degree in sociology from Purdue University before being accepted to the OBHR program in 2015.
-Benjamin and his wife, Mauri, have four children, ages 4 through 10.
+Benjamin graduated with a BA in Anthropology and a minor in Psychology from Brigham Young University in 2006.
+He then earned an MSW degree from the University of Houston in 2008, and was a social work fellow in the LEAH program at Baylor College of Medicine in Houston, TX.
+Following his masters education, Benjamin worked as an LCSW for five years; four of which were spent in the VA Healthcare System in Salt Lake City, UT, where Benjamin worked first as a clinician and then as the Assistant Chief of Social Work Services.
+In 2013, Benjamin began attending Purdue University, earning a master's degree in Sociology from Purdue University before being accepted to the OBHR doctoral program in 2015.
+Benjamin and his wife, Mauri, have been married for 13 years, and have four children, ages 5 through 11.